Expert and Comprehensive Care

 Win Back Your Life 12-Step Meetings

-Throughout the Tokyo 2020 Olympic Games, our Win Back Your Life 12-Step Meetings will be held DAILY!
-These meetings provide support and community to those in (or seeking) recovery for a substance use disorder.
-It’s an opportunity to begin (or end) each day just the right way and you can join from anywhere.
+Win Back Your Life 12-Step Meetings are held every Tuesday and Friday at 10:00 a.m.
+ET / 7:00 a.m.
+PT.
+The Meetings provide support and community to those in (or seeking) recovery for a substance use disorder.
+It’s an opportunity to begin each day just the right way, and you can join from anywhere.
 All are welcome!

 IF YOU WISH TO REMAIN ANONYMOUS, TAKE THESE STEPS: